Ivelisse Vélez: All Elite Wrestling (2019–2021)

 Ivelisse made her AEW debut in its Women's Casino Battle Royal at the AEW All Out pay-per-view, on August 31, 2019.
 Ivelisse returned and made her AEW singles match debut on the July 22, 2020, episode of AEW Dynamite, losing to Diamante.
 The two were cast as a tag team for AEW's Women's Tag Team Cup Tournament after they both picked the same color token in The Deadly Draw.
 They advanced to the finals by defeating Rachael Ellering and Dasha Gonzalez in the first round, then Tay Conti and Anna Jay in the semi-finals.
 On the August 22, 2020, episode of Dynamite, they defeated The Nightmare Sisters (Allie and Brandi Rhodes) to win the tournament.
-On the September 11 episode of Dynamite, Ivelisse lost a title match to NWA World Women's Champion Thunder Rosa.
-On April 14, 2021, Ivelisse announced AEW had released her after a backstage misunderstanding with Thunder Rosa.
+On the September 11 episode of Dynamite, Ivelisse lost a title match to (at the time) NWA World Women's Champion Thunder Rosa.
+Ivelisse continued building a winning streak as a dominant Tag Team with Diamante and as a dominant Singles competitor.
+On April 14, 2021, Ivelisse announced AEW had released her after speaking up about backstage issues.
+She had mentioned she was even getting counseling at the time this happened.
+She still had not fully recovered from her house fire incident and many other compiled personal issues at the time.
+The abrupt exit ended an impressive winning streak both as a tag team and singles competitor on AEW Dark.

 Other media

-Vélez appeared on the Fire Crotch episode of Tattoo Nightmares, airing on Spike.
+Vélez appeared on an episode of Tattoo Nightmares, airing on Spike.